innfocus/nft-swap-pay-docs/source/includes/_orders.md

 AUTHENTICATING_3DS | Waiting for 3DS Authentication.
 TIMEOUT_3DS | 3DS timeout after 30 minutes.
 PROCESSING | The transaction is paid and waiting to be confirmed.
-COMPLETE | Transaction was successfully.
+COMPLETE | The transaction was successfully.
 REFUNDED | The transaction is refunded.
-CANCEL | This payment has been cancelled.
-The order status is "not paid" and has been canceled by the user or merchant.
+CANCEL | This payment has been canceled while the transaction status was "TEMPORARY_SAVE" or "WAITING_FOR_PAYMENT" and was canceled by the user or merchant.
 ERROR |  An error occurred during the payment process.